datavzrd/schemavzrd/README.md

 # schemavzrd

-A ui editor for datavzrd configuration files
+A ui editor for datavzrd configuration files.
+Use it [here](https://datavzrd.github.io/schemavzrd/schemavzrd.html)!

 ### Usage